lukewilde/phaser-js-boilerplate/readme.md

 * Use relative file paths for any assets loaded by your HTML or JavaScript.
 This will negate any potential path issues when the game is later uploaded to a webserver.
 * If working with [Texture Atlases](http://en.wikipedia.org/wiki/Texture_atlas) create an `assets` directory and place individual sprites and template files in here.
 Output your atlases and their associated data to the `src/images` directory.
 * Borwserify is crazy powerful.
-I'm not going to quote Spiderman, but you should definitely check out [Substack's Browserify Handbook](https://github.com/substack/browserify-handbook)
+I'm not going to quote Spiderman, but you should definitely check out [Substack's Browserify Handbook](https://github.com/substack/browserify-handbook).

 ### Updating or Adding Libraries

 The project comes with an unminified version of Phaser with arcade physics, this can be replaced if you require updates or one of the alternate physics engines.

-When updating you'll have to update the [Browserify Shim configuration](https://github.com/thlorenz/browserify-shim#you-will-always).
+When adding new libraries that aren't CommonJS compatible, you'll have to update the [Browserify Shim configuration](https://github.com/thlorenz/browserify-shim#you-will-always).

 ### Available Targets